RubbaBoy/Dart-Cloudflare-Blog-Thing/README.md

 The purpose of DCBT is to take in requests, and combine both HTML and Markdown files on GitHub repositories to output a templated blog.
 There will probably be some limitations to this in the end, however it should function.

+### This project has been abandoned because it is so tedious and literally impossible to do anything with after dozens of hours of development

 Limitations found on Cloudflare Workers with Dart:

 - It is impossible to use any HTTP libraries, as when transpiling to JS it must use an `eval` somewhere as all related libraries give errors
 - You cannot use Function.apply() I believe for the same reason
 - You need to wrap JS fetch events for requests which is hard to expand on from scratch.
 Some documentation on this or examples would be nice (This repo provides a great starting point)
+- Many more, some of which I can't find any results on